aroran1/node-task-manager/guides/UserTaskRelation.md

   ...
   owner: {
     type: mongoose.Schema.Types.ObjectId,
-    required: true
+    required: true,
-  }
+    ref: 'User' // mongoose provide us easy way to access another model by using ref and passing the model name }
 ```
-*PS: Drop the old data collection in the Robo 3T as the don't have any task user relation*
+**PS: Drop the old data collection in the Robo 3T as the don't have any task user relation**

 ### Task router to authentocate and attach user Id
 In the Create task route, take the task from the reqbody as previously, convert it to an object and tag owners id user auth and ES6 spread operator.